91Ïã½¶»ÆÉ«ÊÓÆµ

 What happens if you miss mortgage repayments?

-Once you have your mortgage in place, if you miss a monthly repayment you will likely be charged a late payment fee by your lender.
+If you miss a monthly repayment you will likely be charged a late payment fee by your lender.
 On top of this, the missed payment(s) will be reported to the credit reference agencies and this could have a negative impact on your credit score.

 If you think you might miss a monthly repayment, or you already have, it’s crucial that you speak to your lender as soon as possible.
-They will work with you to find a solution to help you get back on track, whether that’s offering you a payment deferral for a short time, a period of reduced payments or an extension to your mortgage term.Ìý
+They will work with you to find a solution to help you get back on track, whether that’s offering you a payment deferral for a short time, a period of reduced payments or an extension to your mortgage term.

 Should I get a fixed or variable mortgage?